Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/Computer Vision/Sobel_filter/README.md

 <img src="https://github.com/Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/blob/main/Computer%20Vision/Sobel_filter/Visuals/GyOutput.png" width="842" height="600">

 ## Step 3: Calculate gradient magnitude
 Our model measure the change in intensity horizontally for 'gx' and vertically for 'gy'.
 The gradient magnitude or the eigen values for gx will show a small eigen value for an edge.
-For a corner, it will show a large eigen value in gx and gy since the change in intensity is in both direction Lastly, for a solid region the gradient magnitude will be very small regardless of which directions we are measuring since there is no significant change in pixel intensity.
+For a corner, it will show a large eigen value in gx and gy since the change in intensity is in both direction.
+Lastly, for a solid region the gradient magnitude will be very small regardless of which directions we are measuring since there is no significant change in pixel intensity.
 The magnitude can be found by using the formula below
 ![mag](https://github.com/Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/blob/main/Computer%20Vision/Sobel_filter/Visuals/magnitudeFormula.png)

 Image below is the output image that represents the gradient magnitude.